-As McDermott and Doyle [1980] discovered, it is easy to motivate perfectly determinate readings for introspective predicates where the causal connection isn't computable, even upwards.
-In the downwards case, moreover, if the property represented is a relational one, there may be no unique determinate solution (lots of things, typically, could make $\neg M\alpha$ true).
+tivate perfectly determinate readings for introspective predicates where the causal connection is not computable, even upwards.^x In the downwards case, moreover, if the property represented is a relational one, there may be no unique determinate solution (lots of things, typically, could make $\neg M(\alpha)$ true).
 It is thus a substantial problem, in actually designing an effective introspective architecture, to put in place sufficient mechanism to mediate between general introspectively represented goals and the specific actions on the self that have the dual properties of being causally connected (so that they can be put into effect) and satisfying the goal in question.

-This problem, however, is simply a particular case of the general issue of designing and planning action; since it isn't specific to the introspective case, it needn't concern us here.
+Since this problem is simply a particular case of the general issue of designing and planning action, however, and not specific to the introspective case, it need not concern us more here.